passau-masterarbeit-2023/phdtrack_project_3/doc/CUDA_fedora.md

 kernel-devel-6.4.8-100.fc37.x86_64
 ```

 ## Uninstall NVIDIA toolkit

-> Be sure that no important package is going to be remove.
+> **WARN:** Be sure that no important package is going to be remove.
 Check what packages are removed before applying changes.

 ```
 sudo dnf remove "cuda*" "*cublas*" "*cufft*" "*cufile*" "*curand*" \